-Clinical Competency Evaluation Policy
+Clinical Competency Based Evaluation Policy

-Students are required to successfully complete the required number of radiographic A.R.R.T. mandatory and elective competency evaluations per semester.
-The competency evaluations determine whether a student is progressing through clinical education at a successful pace and is becoming competent in performing examinations under indirect supervision.
-These evaluations may be completed by any registered radiographer, preferably by the clinical preceptor.
-Students must perform these evaluations under the direct observation of a registered radiographer, preferably by the clinical preceptor.
-Students not attaining the required number of competency evaluations per semester may be considered not progressing sufficiently through the program and must meet with the clinical coordinator at the end of the semester.
-If it is considered that a student had ample opportunities to achieve the required number of competencies and did not, the student will receive a failing clinical grade and will be dismissed from the program.
-This can be objectively determined because the number and types of radiographic examinations on any given day are tracked at our clinical sites.
-If it is reasoned that there were circumstances beyond a student's control, for example having to share competencies with other students, a student will not receive a failing clinical grade but an incomplete and be required to complete the competencies the next semester.
+Students are required to successfully complete the required number of radiographic A.R.R.T.
+Mandatory and Elective competency evaluations.
+The number and type of competencies required each semester are determined as the students progress through the positioning and procedure courses.
+The competency evaluations determine whether a student is competent in performing examinations under indirect supervision (except for fluoroscopy, mobile, and surgical examinations which will still require direct supervision).
+Students must perform competencies under the direct observation of a registered radiographer, preferably by the Clinical Preceptor.
+The student will log the examination as a competency in trajecsys.
+The radiographer will then complete the competency on the trajecsys website and it will be recorded in the students skill summary when competency has been achieved.
+The Clinical Coordinator will then verify the competency and record the competency in the students' clinical record.

+Students not attaining the required number of competency evaluations per semester may be considered not progressing sufficiently through the program and must meet with the Clinical Preceptor and Clinical Coordinator.
+If it is considered that a student had ample opportunities to achieve the required number of competencies and did not, the student's clinical grade will be lowered accordingly.
+This can be objectively determined because the number and types of radiographic examinations are tracked at our clinical sites and through trajecsys.
+If it is reasoned that there were circumstances beyond a student's control trying to attain the required competencies in a semester, for example a particular examination not being ordered by a physician or an examination never seen by the student, a student will not receive a failing clinical grade.
+Students are rotated equally among the clinical sites to ensure that competency requirements are fulfilled.
+All required A.R.R.T. competencies must be completed by the final clinical day of the program.